JetBrains/teamcity-documentation/topics/build-agent.md

  Agent disabling does not affect (stop) the build which is currently running on the agent.

 __Disabled__ agents can still run builds when the build is assigned to a special agent (for example, by [triggering a custom build](triggering-a-custom-build.md)).
-This feature is generally used to temporarily remove agents from the build grid to investigate agent\-specific issues.
+This feature is generally used to temporarily remove agents from the build grid to investigate agent-specific issues.

 </td></tr></table>